umarhassan-mitodl/14.310x-spring-2023/content/pages/comprehensive-review.md

 ## Long Question 6 - More on Flowers in China

-[Download the data set](https://studio.mitxonline.mit.edu/assets/courseware/v1/bbf68069ed2763d0bf83506acd468a88/asset-v1:MITxT+14.310x+3T2021+type@asset+block/qian.csv) used in Qian's paper (qian.csv).
+{{% resource_link "a770296e-14bf-4de4-ba69-7f46ab2d09a9" "Download the data set" %}} used in Qian's paper (qian.csv).
 The data contains the following variables:

 ●     **admin**: an ID for each region in China.